jharwell/sierra/docs/src/roadmap.rst

   ``hv.X``, because that will make it easier/cleaner to reuse code common to usage of hv in stage 4/5.
 This decision is a long way off, and doesn't really matter at this juncture.

+- The contributions of each dimension in an N-dim batch criteria to the observed performance (i.e., principle component analysis).

+- Regression testing: given the cmdline args + a pointer to some blessed referenced data, generate a report of what items passed and which failed.
+This should be fairly straightforward, because the blessed data would come from a previous experiment, and therefore be packaged in SIERRA's directory structure.